hblackburn/R4Econ/README.md

 # R4Econ
-Shared resources for Econ Research Assistants working in R
+Shared resources for Econ Research Assistants and any other Econs working in R

 ## To ask a question
 Create an issue